 The existing City light pole is adjacent to a residential zone but not immediately adjacent to a residential use.
-The proposed antenna would be placed on top of the light pole at a maximum height of 33'-8" and would not create a view obstruction from any nearby living space.
+The proposed antenna would be placed on top of the light pole at a maximum height of 27'-6" and would not create a view obstruction from any nearby living space.
+The closest residential lot line is approximately 120' in distance.